img02/leetcode/926 Flip String to Monotone Increasing/README.md

-This is because we need to determine if there are less steps in flipping all the current 1s (turning it all to '0's) or in the current min_flips (which may initially consists of '0's, but depending on string length will also eventually become a mix of flips that include '1's)
+This is because we need to determine if there are less steps in flipping all the current 1s (turning it all to '0's) or in the current min_flips (which may seem to initially consists of '0's, but depending on string length will also eventually become a mix of flips that include '1's)

 Example:
 ```